pinellolab/CRISPR-SURF/README.md

 Users can specify the following options:
 ```
 -f, --sgRNA_library
       Input sgRNA library file.
 Formatting specified below.
-(Default: None)
+(Required)
 -control_fastqs, --control_fastqs
-      List of control FASTQs with sgRNA counts prior to selection.
-Example: rep1_control.fastq rep2_control.fastq rep3_control.fastq (Default: None)
+      List of control FASTQs with sgRNA sequencing prior to selection separated by spaces (i.e. rep1_control.fastq rep2_control.fastq rep3_control.fastq).
+(Default: None)
 -sample_fastqs, --sample_fastqs
-      List of sample FASTQs with sgRNA counts following selection.
-Example: rep1_sample.fastq rep2_sample.fastq rep3_sample.fastq (Default: None)
+      List of sample FASTQs with sgRNA sequencing following selection separated by spaces (i.e. rep1_sample.fastq rep2_sample.fastq rep3_sample.fastq).
+(Default: None)
 -nuclease, --nuclease
       Nuclease used in the CRISPR tiling screen experiment.
-This information is used to determine the cleavage index if indels are specified as the perturbation. (cas9, cpf1 | Default: cas9)
+This information is used to determine the cleavage index if indels are specified as the perturbation.
+(Options: cas9, cpf1 | Default: cas9)
 -pert, --perturbation
       Perturbation type used in the CRISPR tiling screen experiment.
-This information is used to determine the perturbation index for a given sgRNA. (indel, crispri, crispra | Default: indel)
+This information is used to determine the perturbation index for a given sgRNA.
+(Options: indel, crispri, crispra | Default: indel)
 -norm, --normalization
-      Normalization method between sequencing libraries. (none, median, total | Default: median)
+      Normalization method between sequencing libraries.
+(Options: none, median, total | Default: median)
 -count_method, --count_method
-      Counting method for sgRNA counting from FASTQ.
+      Counting method for sgRNAs from FASTQ.
 The tracrRNA option aligns a consensus sequence directly downstream of the sgRNA.
-The index option uses provided indices to grab sgRNA sequence from read. (tracrRNA, index | Default: tracrRNA)
+The index option uses provided indices to grab sgRNA sequence from the sequencing reads.
+(Options: tracrRNA, index | Default: tracrRNA)
 -tracrRNA, --tracrRNA
       If -count_method == tracrRNA.
 The consensus tracrRNA sequence directly downstream of the sgRNA for counting from FASTQ.
 (Default: GTTTTAG)
 -sgRNA_index, --sgRNA_index
       If -count_method == index.
-The sgRNA start and stop indices (0-index) within the FASTQ reads.
-Example: 0 20 (Default: 0 20)
+The sgRNA start and stop indices (0-index) within the sequencing reads (i.e. 0 20).
+(Default: 0 20)
 -count_min, --count_minimum
       The minimum number of counts for a given sgRNA in each control sample.
 (Default: 50)
 -dropout, --dropout_penalty